B-Interactive/cloudflare-stream-wordpress/README.md

 - Can set poster/thumbnail location globally, and per-video.
 - Can specify a poster/thumbnail URL per-video.

-## To-Do

-- Block: Fix browsing and adding content from the Cloudflare Stream Library.

-## Issues

-- When using the Block, browsing and selecting content from your Cloudflare Stream Library is not yet resolved.

 ## Installation

 - Download the full plugin ZIP file from the [latest release of this plugin](https://github.com/B-Interactive/cloudflare-stream-wordpress/releases/latest)